sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 _(approx. 1 page)_

 First we need to convert the data form wide table format to tall table format.
-The next thing to do will be to see what the data lookes like and what Then I will be using DeepAR Forecasting Algorithm to forecast the nex 14-day view for both cases and deaths.
-W
+The next thing to do will be to see what `cardinality` data to include.
+Once that is done I will be use DeepAR Forecasting Algorithm to forecast the next 14-day view for both cases and deaths.

 -----------